 EGRET+ fellows have published the results of their research in high-ranked scientific journals.
-Below you can read a summary of their published work.
+Below you can find an overview their published work.

-For an overview of all our work, see also our project page on ResearchGate
+For an overview of all our work (published and as preprint), see also our project page on ResearchGate

 Konstantinos Pappelis (1) (UMCG):

 ‘OCT-angiography (OCT-A) is one of the most promising recent additions to the evaluation of glaucoma and other ocular pathologies.
 However, there currently exists little consensus towards an objective and reliable quantification algorithm for this diagnostic technique.
 This makes it unsuitable – or to the very least problematic – for use in the routine individualized clinical care.
 With this publication we propose an analysis method that could allow for harmonization between different OCT-A brands.
 At the same time, we are the first to provide objective feedback on the semi-commercial OCT-A device produced by Canon.
 Our hope is to improve the decisions made on the clinical setting.’

 This work is published in Translational Vision Science & Technology in January 2019.
 The paper, entitled “Quantification and Repeatability of Vessel Density and Flux as Assessed by Optical Coherence Tomography Angiography”, can be accessed here.